 Many of us grew up in the Tupperware age.
 Our parents’ fridges were full of plastic food storage containers, and we even kept plastic margarine tubs for storing leftovers!

 A lot has changed since then, and more and more research is showing that plastic leaches chemicals into our food and drinks, which can harm our health.
 Plastics like Bisphenol A (BPA) and Bisphenol S (BPS) have been shown to have hormone-mimicking, estrogenic properties.
 BPA has even been linked to breast cancer tumors.

 If you’ve been working on your green resolutions this year, choosing safer food storage containers should be on your list.
 The safest choice for food storage is glass.
-A couple years ago, glass food storage containers were hard to come by and expensive.
+A couple of years ago, glass food storage containers were hard to come by and expensive.
 Prices have come down a lot and major manufacturers are adding glass storage to their lines, so it’s much more accessible.

-If you’re going to stick with one of the safer plastics, it’s best not to store acidic or greasy foods in them.
+If you’re going to use one of the safer plastics, it’s best not to store acidic or greasy foods in them.
 Also be sure to throw out any plastic containers that are scratched up, worn badly or are cloudy.
 And don’t use them in the microwave or dishwasher for improved safety.

 Have you said goodbye to Tupperware and hello to glass yet?